ExplainableML/eml_website/content/team/karsten-roth.md

 </br>

-Karsten is currently working at Google DeepMind London as part of his ELLIS exchange working on large multimodal models.
+Karsten is currently working at Google DeepMind London as part of his ELLIS exchange on large multimodal models.
 He has completed both Bachelor and Master studies in Physics at Heidelberg University (2021).
 During that time, Karsten spent time abroad in Canada as a research intern at the _Montreal Institute for Learning Algorithms (MILA)_ supervised by Dr. Joseph Paul Cohen and Prof. Yoshua Bengio, and the _Vector Institute_ supervised by Prof. Marzyeh Ghassemi, working on all manners of representation learning and their applications to the medical domain.